loopwerk/loopwerk.io/content/articles/2024-09-17-python-poetry-vs-uv.md

 I think this is a small win for uv since you don’t need to first install pipx. uv really is meant to replace a whole bunch of Python tools.

 ## Getting started
-I think both tools are about as easy to get started.
+I think both tools are about equally easy to get started with.
 Creating a new project with their `init` commands, adding dependencies, it’s all very similar:

 ```
 $ poetry init